 Quick reference guide to the childhood flu vaccines for winter 2016 to 2017

-Two types of flu vaccine are available for children in 2015 to 2016—the ‘live’ nasal spray vaccine and the inactivated injected flu vaccine.
+- There are two types of flu vaccine available for children in 2016/2017—the ‘live’ nasal spray vaccine and the inactivated injected flu vaccine.
 The chart below indicates which vaccine children should get